What to Expect When Closing on a House

 How Long Does It Take to Close on a Home?

-Usually, the closing takes place at the office of the company holding the escrow, but that’s not always the case.
-For example, it could happen at the actual property.
+Usually, the closing takes place at the office of a title company or closing attorney, but that’s not always the case.
+For example, it could also occur at the actual property as well, although this would often require a mobile notary.

 During a closing, the buyer and seller will both review all of the legal documents associated with the sale of a home and then sign them.
 This will include the documents that are necessary for the lender to provide the buyer with a mortgage and those that officially transfer ownership of the home.